Skip to content

 WHAT PATIENCE MEANS

 In the Biblical sense of the word, patience is more than simply putting up with a trying situation.
 A person with godly patience endures with a purpose.
 He sees beyond his own needs and considers the welfare of the one causing a disagreeable situation.
 For this reason, when a patient person is wronged or provoked, he refuses to give up hope for improvement in the disturbed relationship.
-Little wonder, then, that the Bible lists being “patient” as the first of many fine qualities that stem from love. * (1 Cor.
+Little wonder, then, that the Bible lists being “patient” as the first of many fine qualities that stem from love. a (1 Cor.
 13:4) God’s Word also includes “patience” as an aspect of “the fruitage of the spirit.”
 (Gal.
 5:22, 23) What, though, does cultivating this godly quality require of us?

 HOW TO DEVELOP PATIENCE